Alexander-Palmer/smallRNA-polymRNA/README.md

 ## Citation
-**Brosnan, C. A., Palmer, A. J., Zuryn, S. J.** Cell-type specific profiling of loaded miRNAs from _Caenorhabditis elegans_ reveals spatial and temporal flexibility in Argonaute loadingwhole animal _(Nat.
+**Brosnan, C. A., Palmer, A. J., Zuryn, S. J.** Cell-type specific profiling of loaded miRNAs from _Caenorhabditis elegans_ reveals spatial and temporal flexibility in Argonaute loading _(Nat.
 Comm., 2021)_